vector-of-bool/vector-of-bool.github.io/_posts/2021-04-20-terse-lambda-macro.md

 In the above, within the expansion of `__VA_ARGS__` in the `return` statement, the `_1`, `_2`, `_3`, and `_4` identifiers will refer to the first, second, third, and fourth lambda parameters respectively.
-It takes a bit of magic to implement `nth_arg`, however:
+It takes a small bit of code to implement `nth_arg`:

 ```c++
 struct nothing_t {};